 - Time - if this is your first build it can take as much as a day or two to do it correctly and get your PC up and running.
 Don't rush.

 - Screwdrivers - most parts require a Philips head screwdriver to install.

 Getting started with your PC build

 To start off unbox your case, remove any extra cables and bits that came with it, then set it to one side.

-Build in a place where you won't accidentally build up static electricity - on carpet for example.
+Build in a place where you won't accidentally build up static electricity - so don't do it on carpet if you can avoid it, for example.
 Also, be sure you wear the anti-static wrist strap throughout the build process.
-This clips to a radiator or any piece of metal that's grounded and works to disperse any static electricity build-up in your body to prevent damaging the important components.
+This clips to a radiator or any piece of metal that's grounded (a non-painted part of your power supply could work nicely) and works to disperse any static electricity build-up in your body to prevent damaging the important components.